 - Lieutenant Governor Jane Swift fined $1,250 for receiving free babysitting services from subordinates.

-- A selectman found to have violated G.L. c.
-268A, s.
-23(b)(3) for issuing permits to install septic systems, conducting the vast majority of inspections of those systems and by issuing compliance certificates during the period that he was a tenant in a house owned by the company.
+- Newbury Selectman Joseph Tevald violated section 23(b)(3) for issuing permits to install septic systems, conducting the vast majority of inspections of those systems and by issuing compliance certificates during the period that he was a tenant in a house owned by the company.

 - Hampden Court Clerk Cathie Thomas fined $2,000 for exploiting her position to obtain confidential CORI information on the campaign opponent running against her uncle for a seat on the Hampden County Commission, which information was then given to the media.

-- A Division of Professional Licensure, Board of Registraion in Pharmacy member violated the conflict of interest law by discussing a matter still pending before the board with those named in the matter.
+- A Division of Professional Licensure, Board of Registration in Pharmacy member violated the conflict of interest law by discussing a matter still pending before the board with those named in the matter.